nbrochec/ipt_tilde/README.md

 - Copy the produced `.mxo` external inside `~/Documents/Max 9/Packages/ipt_tilde/externals/`

 ### Windows (x64)
+You can build the external on a Windows machine.
+The Windows external build is not officially distributed yet.

 - Requires Visual Studio 2022 or later and CMake.
 In a terminal: